 Covering Your Collection

-“Some policies limit coverage of non-household items to a maximum claim amount, usually $500 to $2,000,” according to Investopedia.
+“Some policies limit coverage of non-household items to a maximum claim amount, usually anywhere from $500 to $2,000,” according to Investopedia.
 Other policies deny coverage for these types of items altogether.

 If your collection is worth more than your insurance covers, you’ll likely want to look into attaining additional coverage.
 That could mean adding a “rider” or “floater” to your existing policy or reaching out to a specialty insurer.